orkes-io/docs/docs/reference-docs/system-tasks/opsgenie.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# OpsGenie
+# Opsgenie

-A system task to send alerts to OpsGenie in the event of workflow failures.
-This task can be used in conjunction with the [Query Processor](/content/reference-docs/system-tasks/query-processor) task, which fetches metadata details to trigger alerts to OpsGenie as required.
+A system task to send alerts to Opsgenie in the event of workflow failures.
+This task can be used in conjunction with the [Query Processor](/content/reference-docs/system-tasks/query-processor) task, which fetches metadata details to trigger alerts to Opsgenie as required.

 ## Definitions